Collision theory

 Boyle’s law

-Robert Boyle, an Irish chemist, studied the relationship between the pressure and volume of a gas in 1662 by trapping a quantity of air in the close-end of a J-shaped tube of known cross sectional area with mercury (see diagram below).
+Robert Boyle, an Irish chemist, studied the relationship between the pressure and volume of a gas in 1662 by trapping a quantity of air in the closed end of a J-shaped tube, which had a known cross-sectional area, with mercury (see diagram below).

 In the experiment, pressure exerted on the trapped gas equals the atmospheric pressure (760 mmHg) plus the pressure exerted by the column of mercury, pi, which is varied by pouring mercury into the longer arm of the tube via the open-end.